edgedelta/docs/docs/installation/windows.md

 Edge Delta uses 64-bit or 32-bit MSI installation process.

 > **Note**
+>
 > This document is designed for existing users.
-If you have not created an account with Edge Delta, then see [Basic Onboarding](/docs/basic-onboarding.md).
+If you have not created an account with Edge Delta, then see [Basic Onboarding](../basic-onboarding.md).

 ***

 ## Step 1: Create and Download the Agent

 1. In the Edge Delta Admin Portal, on the left-side navigation, click **Agent Settings**.
 2. Click **Create Configuration**.
 3. Select **Windows**.
 4. Click **Save**.
-5. In the table, locate the newly created agent, and then click the corresponding green rocket to deploy additional instructions.
+5. In the table, locate the newly created agent configuration, and then click the corresponding green rocket to deploy additional instructions.
 6. Click **Windows**.
 7. In the window that appears, copy and paste the HTTPS URL into a web browser to download the package.
   - This window also displays your API key.
 Copy this key.
 You will need this key in a later step.

 ***